-Saint George is one of the most iconic symbols in recent history and has continued to feature on the world-famous British sovereign coins since 1817.
-In this article, we explore who Saint George was and why he's on the reverse of gold sovereign coins.
+Saint George is one of the most iconic symbols in recent history and has continued to feature on the world-famous UK sovereign coin, and most recently, the UK Valiant coins.
+We explored who Saint George was and why he’s on the reverse of gold sovereign coins.

 Why is Saint George important?